Master of Education

-Upon completion of all requirements, Wayne State University will recommend the student to the Michigan Department of Education for certification and send a 90-Day Letter for the Early Childhood Education (ZA) Endorsement.
+Upon completion of all requirements, Wayne State University will recommend the student to the Michigan Department of Education for certification and send a 90-Day Letter for the Early Childhood General and Special Education (ZS) Endorsement.

 Those interested in applying to the Master of Education (M.Ed.) in Early Childhood Education program must apply to the Graduate School by the appropriate deadline.
 Students are admitted to the M.Ed.
 Program every semester.
 The deadlines to apply are March 1, July 1, and November 1 for admission for the following semester.
 Please visit the Office of Student Financial Aid or for scholarships available through the College of Education for additional information.

 Plan of Work

 Students must complete an M.Ed.
 Plan of Work with the Early Childhood Education graduate advisor, Mark Larson during the first term of attendance.
 The Plan of Work and an up-to-date transcript must be submitted to the Division of Academic Services (489 Education) after at least one course on the Plan of Work has been taken and before 12 credit hours are completed.
 Students should ONLY enroll for courses that have been approved by Mark Larson.

 You must complete the requirements for the Master of Education within six years, starting with the completion of the first recorded graduate course to be used for your degree.